 Our cost accruals for clinical trials are based on estimates of the services received and efforts expended pursuant to contracts with numerous clinical trial centers and clinical research organizations.
 In the normal course of business we contract with third parties to perform various clinical trial activities in the on-going development of potential drugs.
 The financial terms of these agreements are subject to negotiation and variation from contract to contract and may result in uneven payment flows.
 Payments under the contracts depend on factors such as the achievement of certain events or the successful accrual of patients or the completion of portions of the clinical trial or similar conditions.
 The objective of our accrual policy is to match the recording of expenses in our financial statements to the actual services received and efforts expended.
-As such, expenses related to each patient enrolled in a clinical trial are recognized ratably beginning upon entry into the trial and over the course of the trial.
+As such, expenses related to each patient enrolled in a clinical trial are recognized ratably beginning upon entry into the trial and over the course of the patient's continued participation in the trial.
 In the event of early termination of a clinical trial, we accrue an amount based on our estimate of the remaining non-cancelable obligations associated with the winding down of the clinical trial.
+Our estimates and assumptions could differ significantly from the amounts which may actually be incurred.